n6ai/minze/docs/api/index.md

 ### attrs

 Dynamically creates reactive properties for attributes.
-A change to a reactive attribute property will request a component re-render. `attrs` should be an array containing one or more tuples.
+A change to a reactive attribute property will request a component re-render. `attrs` should be an array containing one or more strings or tuples.
 In JavaScript, tuples are ordinary arrays, but in TypeScript they are their own type, defining the length of the array and the types of its elements.

 Every tuple takes up to 2 values.
 The first 1 is required, the second is optional.